Decorative background for title

 .

-Groups will often focus on mechanical execution over DPS while progressing, and then worry about optimization.
-How tight did the DPS checks feel?
-Did you have to take a step back at times to re-think buff usage and composition, or was it generally smooth sailing on a clean pull?
 The DPS checks of this fight are not hard to achieve as long as everyone knows how to press their buttons and nobody dies or fails a mechanic, the very first time we reached a new mechanic some people would not press buttons and some others would, that depends on each one’s nature.
 We had to re-think buffs in a few cases, for example, delaying the NIN’s burst for the time return or saving technical step for meteors after Death from the Heavens.
 We also had to rethink our mitigation plan multiple times after we reached the final parts of the fight in order to keep everything in the non-lethal range.

 The only phase I remember really thinking about our buff alignment was Dragonking Thordan, mainly due to healer uptime being difficult in a few parts.
 With such strong players that are able to instantly switch into DPS mode, after a mechanic was solved and online we rarely if ever had any DPS issues.